awsdocs/aws-dms-step-by-step/doc_source/chap-oracle-postgresql.migration-process.deployment.md

 ## Code Repository<a name="chap-oracle-postgresql.migration-process.deployment.coderepository"></a>

 A code repository offers safe storage of code and a change capture log which facilitates parallel development of a codebase by many developers simultaneously with the use of code branches, and integration with CI/CD pipelines\.
-Other files than application source code might be stored in a git repo such as infrastructure as code \(IaC\), database reports; recorded state changes or even short logs\.
+Other files than application source code might be stored in a Git repository such as infrastructure as code \(IaC\), database reports; recorded state changes or even short logs\.
 Importantly you should never store credentials in the code repository\.
 Credentials should be handled in other ways discussed below to avoid sensitive files being deleted or scrubbed, remnants left behind of the original state\.
 The two most widely used code repositories are [GitHub](http://github.com/) and [GitLab](http://gitlab.com/) with similar features and functionality\.

 ## Secrets Management<a name="chap-oracle-postgresql.migration-process.deployment.secrets-management"></a>